Interested in Helping Lead College Outdoors Trips?

 We encourage any aspiring leaders to review this page thoroughly, and don’t hesitate to ask any questions that come as a result.

-- College Outdoors Application - Received on a rolling basis, but due September 2nd, 2016 for first consideration Fall term.
+- College Outdoors Application - Received on a rolling basis, but due December 5th, 2016 for first consideration Spring term.

-- Trip Preference Form - Received on a rolling basis, but due September 2nd, 2016 for first consideration Fall term.
+- Trip Preference Form - Received on a rolling basis, but due Dec 5th, 2016 for first consideration Spring term.

 The College Outdoors Mentorship program pairs aspiring trip leaders with students leaders who have several years of experience.
 There are many ways to get involved and work your way up the “Leader Ladder,” and this program is just one of them.
 We hope to provide those interested in joining the College Outdoors leadership team an informal, personal, and professional connection to aid you in your accession up the leader ladder.
 Sign up HERE.